ST10526643/Hope-Hand/README.md

-# Hope-Hand

-Responsive HTML and CSS website for HopeHands Foundation, a fictional humanitarian NGO in South Africa.
-The website provides information about the organisation, its services, mission, and community impact.

 ## HopeHands Foundation

 HopeHands Foundation is a fictional South African NGO focused on supporting vulnerable communities through food distribution, clothing donations, educational support, and community outreach.